Orckestra/orc-shared/docs/components.md

 - `modules`: An object containing module data: A `label` (typically a message descriptor), an `icon` identifier, a `component` to render the module with, and any `pages` under the module, defined by component and title.
 See [documentation](moduleFile.md).

 Intended to convert a module table into a page rendering system, it sets up a `Navigation` bar (q.v.) and a set of `Route` elements (from `react-router`, via the Routing components in this library) that render the components associated with different routes.
 Typically used by feeding it the application's module table and placing it as the child of the `AppFrame`.

+## MultiSelector

+- `options`: A list of objects containing a `label` and `value` field, used to populate the options list.
+- `placeholder`: A placeholder text to show if no option is selected.
+- `value`: An array of currently selected values.
+- `update`: A function which updates the `value` (in application state, typically).

+A styled replacement for the `<selector multiple />` element, based on [Selector](#selector) below.

+## Navigation

+- `modules`: The module object of the application.
+See [documentation](moduleFile.md).

+Renders a tabbed navigation bar for the currently selected module.
+Used by (Modules)[#modules], above, should not generally be used on its own.

 ## Placeholder